-Applicants must demonstrate that surface water from new development accords with the following in accordance with the Surface Water Sustainable Drainage Hierarchy-:
+Applicants must demonstrate that surface water from new development accords with the following in accordance with the Surface Water Sustainable Drainage Hierarchy.:

 - i.
 Re-use and reduce surface water run-off /rainwater harvesting/green walls/roofs, - ii.
-Attenuated source control such as linfiltration such as through pervious meable surfaces, soakaways, rain gardensunlined ponds, swales and trenches, wetlands etc., - iii.
-Attenuation and conveyance using above ground in ponds or water features (including ponds, swales etc.) for gradual release into infiltration features and if this is not possible to a watercourse, - iv.
-Treat then aAttenuate surface water via storage in tanks or sealed water features for gradual release into infiltration features and if this is not possible a water course, - v.
+Attenuated source control such as infiltration through pervious surfaces, soakaways, rain gardens, swales and trenches, etc., - iii.
+Attenuation and conveyance using above ground water features (including ponds, swales etc.) for gradual release into infiltration features and if this is not possible to a watercourse. - iv.
+Treat then attenuate surface water via storage in tanks or sealed water features for gradual release into infiltration features and if this is not possible a water course, - v.
 In exceptional cases, controlled discharge to a sewer or other drainage system, via above ground attenuation, and if this is not possible, underground attenuation.